Personal profile

 Research interests

-My research interests are focused on prehistoric subsistance practices and the impact of agriculture on human diet, in addition to the application of scientific techniques to archaeological research.
-My research aims to assess the importance of aquatic food resources to the first farming socities in central Europe at the onset of the Neolithic period.
-This is a key period of central European genetic and cultural history, marked by the introduction of domestic animals and crops and ceramic technolgoy to from around 5500 cal BC.
-However, aspects of the Neolithic trajectory in this region remain fragmentary, including the potential role of fish and other aquatic resources alongside domestic livestock.
+My research focuses on prehistoric subsistence practices and diet.
+My project aims to assess the importance of aquatic food resources to the first farming societies in Central Europe at the onset of the Neolithic period.
+This is a key period of Central European genetic and cultural history, marked by the introduction of domestic animals, crops, and ceramic technology from around 5500 cal BC.
+However, aspects of the Neolithic trajectory in this region remain unclear, including the potential role of fish and other aquatic resources alongside domestic livestock.

-This investigation of aquatic resource exploitation will involve analysis of lipids preserved in archaeological pottery, zooarchaeological analysis, and compound-specific radiocarbon dating of pottery lipid extracts.
-This highly interdisciplinary approach aims to provide a greater understanding of the Neolithic transition in central Europe and highlight the importance of aquatic ecosystems to past human populations.
+The project involves the analysis of lipids preserved in archaeological pottery, zooarchaeological analysis, and compound-specific amino acid analysis.
+This interdisciplinary approach aims to provide a greater understanding of the Neolithic transition in Central Europe and highlight the importance of aquatic ecosystems to past human populations.

 Fingerprint